-You’ve been doing research for months, crafted a kick-ass abstract, and traveled halfway around the world to meet with scholars whose work inspires and motivates you.
-Now you’ve just got to get an audience of your peers and potential mentors as excited about your work as you are…
+You’ve been doing research for months, crafted a kick-ass academic conference abstract, and traveled halfway around the world to meet with scholars whose work inspires and motivates you.
+Now you’ve just got to get an audience of your peers and potential mentors as excited about your work as you are.

 Academic conferences are a big investment with an even bigger potential payoff.
 How can you make sure you rock your next conference presentation?
 Here are our tips for sharing your work with the clarity and confidence you need to connect to your audience.

 Before diving into the work of creating any sort of presentation, take a step back from your work and ask yourself the simplest (and hardest) question: why does this matter?
 Beyond the valuable time and energy you’ve invested in your scholarship, you should strive to clearly articulate what your work is about and why it matters to those without your level of personal investment.
 It can feel awkward and even uncomfortable to place your efforts in this frame, but it is a crucial building block for assuring your work resonates.

 If the answer to such a broad question feels immediately out of reach, try getting there in smaller increments.
 Ask yourself what drove you to pursue this line of research, what current questions or debates in your field you are responding to, or what impact you would like to see your work have on a given set of issues or problems in academia and the world at large.
 Let whatever answers you come to serve as the foundation for your conference presentation.